-American expat, Brother Tom, pictured on the far left, is back.
-My favorite oblate from the Trappist Monastery in Guimaras has returned after an eight month absence from the Philippines.
-His personal business in the States now cared for, he arrived a week ago this Friday after a lonnnngggggg 15-hour United Airlines flight.
+An American ex-pat, Brother Tom, pictured on the far left, is back (Return of a Legend).
+My favorite oblate from the Trappist Monastery in Guimaras has returned after an eight-month absence from the Philippines.
+His personal business in the States is now cared for, he arrived a week ago this Friday after a long 15-hour United Airlines flight.

 I don’t know if he kissed the ground upon his arrival at the NAIA in Manila, but I can assure you that he is happy to be back.
 And we’re glad he’s returned.
 I can honestly tell you that I’ve never met such a unique character as my expat friend.
 He’s truly an original.

 Accompanying my favorite oblate was Frank, an old buddy from Florida.
-They's been friends since the 70's.
-Frank is an avid animal lover, and is especially fond of a baby goat that lives near Tom's farm.
+They’ve been friends since the ’70s.
+Frank is an avid animal lover, and is especially fond of a baby goat that lives near Tom’s farm.
 However, as you can see by the following photo, Frank, second from the right, does not mind the company of a cute Filipina, either.

 Of course, I would be remiss if I did not mention Brother Tom’s beautiful girlfriend, LenLen (seen sitting next to Tom in the first picture), one of my asawa’s many relatives living on the mango paradise of Guimaras.